Illinois lawmakers pitch bogus property tax freeze to sell Pritzker’s ‘fair tax’

 Illinoisans are desperate for property tax relief, pain that some state lawmakers are leveraging to sell a different tax rather than targeting the cause of high property taxes.

 An amendment added to Senate Bill 690 would freeze property taxes levied by certain Illinois school districts.
-And while the bill passed the Senate on May 1, there’s a catch: Illinoisans would first have to approve a change to the state’s income tax system that has long topped Gov. J.B.
-Pritzker’s wish list.
+And while Gov. J.B.
+Pritzker signed the bill into law in June, there’s a catch: Illinoisans would first have to approve a change to the state’s income tax system that has long topped Pritzker’s wish list.
 The property tax freeze wouldn’t take effect until Jan.
 1, 2021, and only after voters approve a progressive income tax constitutional amendment at the ballot box.

 But the flawed “property tax freeze” on offer in SB 690 is hardly worth the price of Pritzker’s progressive tax hike.